d-khan/java/concurrency/1-foundation-of-concurrency.md

 - Understand why concurrency is important in modern systems
 - Create tasks using Runnable and Callable
 - Understand the basic use of the Thread class

+## What is Concurrency?

+Concurrency refers to the ability of a system to handle multiple tasks that overlap in time.

+> It does not necessarily mean tasks run at the exact same time — they may interleave execution.

+**Key Idea**
+- Concurrency = structure of program
+- Parallelism = actual simultaneous execution